 Cluttered thoughts

-It turns out, the task that was making me feel overwhelmed was much more straight forward and easy to complete than I had anticipated.
+It turns out, the task that was making me feel overwhelmed was much more straightforward and easy to complete than I had anticipated.
 My cluttered thoughts had truly created a monster out of this task.

 Once I decided I was going to do it, I did some investigating online and realized that with a few clicks on my computer I could put this task on the completed list.